nodejitsu/handbook/ReadMe.md

 Jitsu uses npm to bundle files, meaning that jitsu bundles files in exactly the same manner than npm bundles published modules.
 You can read about this in [npm's documentation](http://npmjs.org/doc/developers.html).

 In more detail: npm uses a file called `.npmignore`, which should contain a list of files and folders to ignore for the purpose of bundling.
 If this file does not exist, npm will use git's ignore file, called `.gitignore`, instead.
 This means that, if you want to bundle files that are ignored by git, you should create an `.npmignore` even if it's blank.

-*Note*: There is a minor but important difference between how `.npmignore` and `.gitignore` list folders.
-In the case of `.npmignore`, ignored folders should have a trailing slash:

-    folderToIgnore/

-In contrast, this is not necessary for `.gitignore`, and listing `folderToIgnore` without a trailing slash will work as expected.

 Finally, jitsu has the ability to bundle your app without deploying with the `jitsu package create` command.
 You can use this to make sure that the resulting .tgz file is as you expect.